 Maeve Brennan and Imran Perretta are the recipients of the fifth edition of the Jerwood/FVU Awards.
 The project has awarded £20,000 to each artist, both within the first five years of their practice, to develop significant new moving-image works.
-The finished films will be shown from 6 April to 3 June 2018 at Jerwood Space, London, before touring across the UK.
+The finished films are now on show at Jerwood Space, London, until 3 June 2018.

 At a moment when world events are so volatile and turbulent that it’s hard to predict what might happen next, the two artists’ works reflect the complex, entangled nature of contemporary experience.

 Maeve Brennan’s Listening in the Dark gathers a series of subtle but penetrating soundings of human beings’ impact on the natural environment.
 While there is a growing sensitivity to the ecological damage we are causing, we can also be strangely blind to things that happen outside of our consciousness.
 A creature that has often fallen beneath our radar is the bat.
 Undisturbed, and largely unchanged, for millions of years, its nocturnal rhythms are being increasingly interrupted by the presence of wind turbines.
 While noting how these new (and well-intentioned) technological developments are affecting the atmosphere in ways we do not always appreciate, Brennan also illuminates how scientific research has revealed a whole sensory dimension that we were previously oblivious to.